alexandlazaris/challenge-playwright-python/README.md

 ## Workflows

-For each PR raised, there is a workflow to run all tests and for 2 artficats to be stored stored post-completion:
+This repo contains a workflow on each PR to run all tests.
+The following artifacts are stored:
 1. video recording of tests
 2. html report of test suite

-## Wrapping up

-Run `deactivate` in your cli tab running this repo to exit the venv.